vmware-archive/node-examples/book-service/README.md

 at [Pivotal GemFire](https://network.pivotal.io/products/pivotal-gemfire/).
 Choose your GemFire version based on the version of Cloud Cache in your PAS environment.
-See the [Product Snapshot](https://docs.pivotal.io/p-cloud-cache/product-snapshot.html) for your Pivotal Cloud Cache version.
+See the [Product Snapshot](https://docs.pivotal.io/p-cloud-cache/product-snapshot.html) for your PCC version.

 - Node.js, minimum version of 10.0